naixt1478/Brickjoon/README.md

 Algorithm study for
 baekjoon
 (soon codeforce)
-for C / CPP scri
+for C / CPP script